EFFICACY

 • Diplopia

-• Difficulty swallowing a cup of water
+• Difficulty swallowing 4 oz of water

 • Percent predicted forced vital capacity